pje1740/pje1740/README.md

 - 🤟 42Seoul (Seoul)

 🤔 I’m looking for a position in:
-- Web Development (Node JS, Python)
+- Web Development (JavaScript, TypeScript, Node JS)
 - Front end (React)

 📫 How to reach me: